The 5 kids handed Arsenal debuts by Unai Emery & how they’ve fared

 Smith Rowe helped fill the creative void in Arsenal’s midfield and was handed the iconic No.10 shirt after committing his long-term future to the club in 2021.

-“He has improved the dynamic and the attacking threat of the team with his movement and the way he links and finds relationships on the pitch,” Arteta said in December 2021.
+“He has improved the dynamic and the attacking threat of the team with his movement and the way he links and finds relationships on the pitch,” Arteta said last December.

 “His threat on goal this season has been much, much better, with the capacity that he has to create chances, to open spaces for other teammates, and he’s been a key player.
 Hopefully we can sustain that over time.”